top of page

 6. Caste: The Origins of Our Discontents by Isabel Wilkerson

-Synopsis: Wilkerson argues that America has been shaped by a hidden caste system, a rigid hierarchy of human rankings.
-She links the caste systems of America, India, and Nazi Germany to reveal the deep structures of racial discrimination.
+Synopsis: In this paradigm-shifting book, Isabel Wilkerson argues that America has been shaped by a hidden caste system, a rigid hierarchy of human rankings that goes beyond race.
+She links the caste systems of America, India, and Nazi Germany to reveal the deep structures of discrimination.
+Through immersive stories and rigorous research, she outlines the "eight pillars" of caste that have enforced the social order for centuries.

 The Autobiography of Malcolm X by Malcolm X and Alex Haley